AMC Ambassador: 1968

-American Motors was a pioneer in the field of air conditioning through its Kelvinator refrigerator division.
+American Motors was a pioneer in air conditioning through its Kelvinator refrigerator division.
 AMC's marketing chief Bill McNealy wanted to make the Ambassador stand out in a crowded market segment and decided to add more significant distinction to the 1968 Ambassador line by making the All Weather A/C system as standard equipment.
 This was the first time any volume car manufacturer had done so, something that even Cadillac and Lincoln had not offered on their luxury cars – although some of them were priced at more than twice as much as Ambassador.

 Most Ambassadors were ordered with air conditioning, so AMC garnered effective marketing distinction at little cost by including it with the 1968 model year.
 While all Ambassadors came with it as standard, consumers could order the car without air as a "delete option" and decrease the price by $218.
 As AMC pointed out in their advertising campaign for the Ambassador, the only other major automaker that offered air conditioning as standard equipment on its cars in 1968 was Rolls-Royce.
 Air conditioning was standard only on Cadillac limousines.

 Because of slow sales during the 1967 model year, both the top trim convertible and the basic two-door models were dropped for 1968.
-The new Ambassador lineup consisted of a base two-door hardtop and four-door sedan, a mid-level DPL in thee body styles (two-door hardtop, four-door sedan, and station wagon), and a new top-of-the-line SST available as a two-door hardtop or four-door sedan.
+The new Ambassador lineup consisted of a base two-door hardtop and a four-door sedan, a mid-level DPL in three body styles (two-door hardtop, four-door sedan, and station wagon), and a new top-of-the-line SST available as a two-door hardtop or a four-door sedan.
 The personal luxury fastback Marlin that was based on the Ambassador platform was also discontinued to make way for the smaller 1968 AMC Javelin in the pony car segment.

 The top-of-the-line 1968 Ambassador SST version was "especially appealing" and "a very luxurious package" with standard V8 power, air conditioning, expensive upholstery, individual reclining front seats, wood-look interior trim, upgraded exterior trim, as well as numerous conveniences such as an electric clock and a headlights-on buzzer.
 The high-level of standard equipment had marketing brochures asking, “Could that SST stand for Sensational Straight Through?" while reviews described the 1968 Ambassador SST as "The Kenosha Cadillac".

 Styling changes were minor.
 Taillights were now recessed in body-color bezels divided by a single central horizontal bar.
 Front headlight bezels were now made of nylon and similarly body-colored.
 A new injection-molded ABS thermoplastic polymer grille was dominated by a horizontal bar that extended forward in the center from the sides, while its outline had squared off edges that wrapped ahead into the inner headlight extensions.
 Fender-mounted marker lights were added at the front and rear as standard equipment, as the U.S. National Highway Traffic Safety Administration (NHTSA) regulations mandated their application (along with seat belts beginning January 1, 1968) to all passenger cars sold in the United States for 1968.